 - Scroll down the “Settings” window until you find and click the “Show Advanced Settings” option.

 - Scroll down the window again and uncheck the “Use hardware acceleration when available” option.

-- Restart your Chrome browser and see if Aw snap error in chrome is fixed
+- Restart your Chrome browser and see if Aw snap error in Chrome is fixed

-Create New User Profile in Chrome
+Create a New User Profile in Chrome

-If all above methods fail to fix This Aw Snap something went wrong Error then creating a new user profile may fix this issue.
+If all the above methods fail to fix This Aw Snap something went wrong Error then creating a new user profile may fix this issue.
 Sometimes If user profiles get corrupted, and that too may cause this Aw, snap! error.
-So, you can try creating a new user profile then try opening the web page.
+So, you can try creating a new user profile and then try opening the web page.

 To create a new user profile in Chrome

 Make sure Chrome is completely closed if not end its process from Task Manager.